Skip to main content

 Tactical Fixed Income Allocation

-• Neutral duration to the fixed income strategy’s respective benchmark as fixed income markets digest economic data and attempt to anticipate the Fed’s next interest rate move.
+• Neutral duration to the fixed income strategy’s respective benchmark as fixed income markets digest recent economic data and focus on U.S. budget deficits, net bond issuance, and increasing interest expense on outstanding U.S. debt.

 • Slight overweight to short-term investment grade corporates versus the respective benchmark to capture additional income with minimal incremental risk.